Paris protests violence against women in France | DW | 06.07.2019

 Some advocacy groups said the government's efforts have failed to stop the increase in femicide.

-"I ask [French Presiden] Emmanuel Macron: How much is the life of a woman worth?
+"I ask [French President] Emmanuel Macron: How much is the life of a woman worth?
 Nothing is being done.
 It is shameful," actress Muriel Robin told French media.

-Advocacy groups have put forward several proposes, including creating more women's shelters and suspending child custody for men suspected of killing their partner pending investigation.
+Advocacy groups have put forward several proposals, including creating more women's shelters and suspending child custody for men suspected of killing their partner pending investigation.

 Read more: A daughter killed by her family – a story of love and 'honor'